Pali-Aike volcanic field: Composition

 The Pali-Aike volcanic field is mainly made up of alkali basalt and basanite, which form a sodium-rich alkaline suite; nephelinite has been reported and hawaiite is rare.
 The most important phenocrystic phase is olivine, which also appears as xenocrysts; other minerals include clinopyroxene, diopside and plagioclase.
 The groundmass has a similar composition with the addition of augite, feldspar and magnetite and occasionally ilmenite and nepheline.
 Pali-Aike rocks typically feature ultramafic xenoliths containing augite, dunite, eclogite, garnet, harzburgite, lherzolite, peridotite, phlogopite, pyroxenite, spinel and wehrlites.
 The composition of these xenoliths indicates that they originated from both the crust and the mantle.
 In addition, rocks from Pali-Aike contain inclusions of fluids consisting of carbon dioxide.
+Some rocks have been weathered and form palagonite.

 Elemental composition is typical for alkaline intraplate basalts.
 The geochemistry of Pali-Aike rocks has been interpreted as originating from the melting of peridotite in the mantle along with fractionation of olivine and with residual garnet; there is no trace of geochemical influence of the adjacent Andean Volcanic Belt and the associated subduction zone.
 An older oceanic lithosphere that was emplaced during the Proterozoic-Palaeozoic in the area is also involved in magma genesis.
 The various isotope ratios are typical for so-called "cratonic" Patagonian back-arc basalts that are remote from the Andean Volcanic Belt and resemble ocean island basalts; a role of the Bouvet hotspot of the Atlantic in generating them has been discussed.